mgaitan/moin2git/README.rst

 (In advance) autopsy
 --------------------

-- Each wiki page (no matter how *deep* be its url) is stored in a directory ``/data/pages/<URL>``.
+- Each wiki page (no matter how *deep* its url be) is stored in a directory ``/data/pages/<URL>``.
 For example in our example the url ``/AlejandroJCura/ClassDec%C3%B3`` [1]_ is ``data/pages/AlejandroJCura(2f)ClassDec(c3b3)``